Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Display the macros list in the navigation panel.

-2. Double-click on the macro macFormA1 to run it and open FormA1 in Normal view, on the exact location we specified in the macro.
+2. Double-click on the macro macFormA1 to run it and open FormA1 in Normal view, at the exact location we specified in the macro.

 3. Select any one of the options from the Reports Option Group.